jhogsett/linkit/README.md

     Generate your identity key

+    * mkdir ~/.ssh
     * dropbearkey -t rsa -f ~/.ssh/id_rsa

     Convert public key from dropbear binary to openssh text

     * dropbearkey -y -f ~/.ssh/id_rsa | head -n 2 | tail -1

-    Copy the above public key and add it to your account at Github.com
+    Copy the public key that's output and add it to your account at Github.com

 15. Change the git ssh command to use Dropbear